Sadus24/HOT/README.md

 - To start, either type `EEG2SPM` in the MATLAB command line or type `HOT` and click on the EEG2SPM button.
 - First, define the number of EEG-fMRI sessions and specify code numbers from your EEG signal, such as the fMRI trigger, start, and end of an event.
 - Click the **Load EEG** button.
 You will be notified if the EEG is loaded correctly.
 - The right side of the app allows you to define the parameters for fMRI analysis.
-The **Dynamic Analysis** option is an additional tool that uses a dynamic analysis with moving analysis window (from -5 to +5 seconds around the start of an event).
+You can perform analysis for selected HRF with your own parameters and also load parameters obtained from the HOT application.
+The **Dynamic Analysis** option is an additional tool that uses a dynamic analysis with moving analysis window (from -5 to +5 seconds around the start of an event; canonical HRF only).
 - Click **Run** to select fMRI data and the corresponding rp_ movement regressor files.
 - **Important:** In order to use the HOT toolbox, you need to have a specific `SPM.mat` file.
 If you don't have one, you can create it using the EEG2SPM tool.
 To prepare the `SPM.mat` file for the HOT toolbox, make sure that you're using single-session data, that the **Serial Corr** checkbox is **unchecked** and that the **Export: nifti masks** checkbox is **checked**.